fugue/regula/docs/src/usage.md

 Regula operates on CloudFormation templates formatted as JSON or YAML, including templates generated from the AWS CDK.

+#### Kubernetes input

+Regula operates on YAML Kubernetes manifests containing single resource definitions or multiple definitions separated by the `---` operator.

 ### Flag values

 `-f, --format FORMAT` values: